Ted Svensson is Associate Professor of Political Science and Editor of Cooperation and Conflict.

 Ted Svensson has worked at the Department since 2009.
 He obtained his PhD at the University of Warwick, United Kingdom.
 His thesis was, in 2011, awarded the Political Studies Association's Lord Bryce prize for best dissertation in international relations and/or comparative politics.
 Ted's research interests include state formation, identity politics, cultural heritage and rituals, contemporary South Asia and issues broadly related to constitutive moments.

-He is, moreover, Editor of Cooperation and Conflict and is currently supervising Jakob Strandgaard's PhD project on radical immanent critique, Daniel Møller Ølgaard's PhD project on affect in digital experiences of war, Therese Boje Mortensen's PhD project on NGOs as duty bearers of human rights and Sindre Gade Viksand's PhD project on the idea of a community of humankind in the history of political thought.
+He is, moreover, Editor of Cooperation and Conflict and is currently supervising Daniel Møller Ølgaard's PhD project on affect in digital experiences of war, Therese Boje Mortensen's PhD project on NGOs as duty bearers of human rights and Sindre Gade Viksand's PhD project on the idea of a community of humankind in the history of political thought.